hydroLB/RPI_Auto_Hydroponics/README.md

 ## ✨ Features

-- 🚰 Automatic water management with target water level and dry-back function
+- 🚰 Automatic water management with user-inputted target water level, and dry-back function using a water level change threshold
 - 🌡️ Nutrient dosing with target PPM (parts per million) and safety margin
 - 🧪 pH management with up and down pump control
 - 📋 Logging system to keep track of the hydroponic system's status